getlantern/lantern-client/README.md

 Run unit tests with `make test`.

 Run integration tests with `make integration-test`.
+This will run all files in `integration_test` that end in `_test.dart`.

+To run a specific integration test, run `TEST=name make integration-test` where name is the name of the integration test file without the `.dart` suffix.
+For example `TEST=conversation_page_test make integration-test`.

 BE CAREFUL RUNNING WHICH DEVICE YOU CHOOSE!!!
 When you run the integration tests, you'll need to select a device.
 If you select a device that already has Lantern installed, that Lantern will be